Extract checks to structured JSON

 Sensible captures check number, date, payee name, numeric amount, written amount, memo, bank name, routing number, and account number.

 Sensible uses LLM-based parsing for handwritten payee names, amounts, dates, and memo fields.
-Confidence scores indicate extraction certainty on handwritten content.
+Confidence signals indicate extraction certainty on handwritten content.

 Yes.
 Sensible extracts the routing number, account number, and check number from the MICR (Magnetic Ink Character Recognition) line at the bottom of the check.